- A clogged catalytic converter will result in poor fuel economy and engine performance, a failed emissions test, and stalling.

 More than 90% of cars today are powered by internal combustion engines (ICE)—and until electric vehicles completely take over, this type of engine is likely here to stay.
 However, it isn’t ideal as it can create harmful toxic chemical compounds that have a negative environmental impact.

-Catalytic converters help combat these harmful emissions by employing precious metals to convert toxic gases into non-threatening substances.
+Catalytic converters reduce these harmful emissions by using precious metals to convert toxic gasses into non-threatening substances.
 Due to increasing global environmental awareness, this exhaust system component, also referred to as a “cat” for short, is considered one of the most important inventions in the history of automobiles.

 Signs of a Clogged Catalytic Converter

 But the biggest problem with a clogged cat is that it can create excessive exhaust backpressure.
-Basically, because the clogged cat restricts exhaust flow, it prevents the engine from “breathing” properly—which can lead to a wide range of engine performance problems.
+The blockage restricts the flow of the exhaust, hindering the engine’s air intake.
+This leads to a wide range of engine performance problems.